Pros and Cons of Artificial Intelligence in the Future

 International organizations and human activists are already calling for a fair regulation and, in some cases, the pre-emptive ban on the development of fully AWS.
 The reason is that these weapons will not be capable of ‘meeting international humanitarian law standards, including the rules of distinction, proportionality, and military necessity, while they would threaten the fundamental right to life and principle of human dignity.’
 (HRW, 2021)

-3. Invasion of privacy, surveillance and social control
+3. Invasion of Privacy, Surveillance, and Social Control

 Intelligent technology can impact some of our fundamental rights like privacy, freedom of expression and personal security.